ElayadeIsmail/lib-system/README.md

 # lib-system
-Learning NestJs by building a project.
+Learning NestJs by building this project.